sps1112/sps1112.github.io/_posts/2021-06-1-TheTestsDevlog.md

 <img class="article-screenshot" src="https://img.itch.zone/aW1hZ2UvNzQzOTI1LzQxNDY5NDUucG5n/794x1000/CTF6Qz.png" alt="particles"/>

 With time running out, I set out to create a small tutorial and the goal of three more levels.
-The transitions between levels involved the use of long corridors and one way paths such that the player would not realise that they had switched between levels.
+The transitions between levels involved the use of long corridors and one way paths such that the player would not realize that they had switched between levels.

 <img class="article-screenshot" src="https://img.itch.zone/aW1hZ2UvNzQzOTI1LzQxNDY5NDIucG5n/794x1000/LWypHO.png" alt="tutorial"/>